-Anxiety attacks are one of the least understood types of anxiety by those that have never experienced one.
-People picture them as being too nervous and experiencing a lot of irrational fears.
+Panic disorder is one of the least understood types of anxiety by those that have never experienced an anxiety attack.
+People picture others who have these attacks as being too nervous and experiencing a lot of irrational fears.
 In reality, anxiety attacks are much more physical, and the symptoms can be so severe that they mimic deadly health disorders.

 In this article, we'll explore what specifically happens during an anxiety attack, and what you can do to stop it.